section-engineering-education/engineering-education/content/authors/judith-nyakundi/index.md

 ---
 tittle: Judith Nyakundi
 type: authors
+images:
+  - url: /engineering-education/authors/judith-nyakundi/avatar.jpeg
+---
 Judith Nyakundi is Computer Technology student with interests in machine learning and Data Science.
-When away from the computer, he loves stage performance and swimming.
+When away from the computer, she loves stage performance and swimming.
----